• What is Copywriting?

 Find Copywriting Clients by Networking in the Right Places

-This past week, I attended a conference for entrepreneurs.
+Recently, I attended a conference for entrepreneurs.
 Like many, if not most, people, I’m not a fan of traditional networking.
 I don’t like going up to groups of people who are already chatting, and I find it awkward to move on to new conversations.
+But…

 Literally, every time I told someone that I am a copywriter, they asked for my business card.
 Every single time.